-Achievement hunting is one of the great joys of gaming.
-Piling hours into meticulously searching every nook and cranny to finally attain that one collectible that’s been eluding you is undoubtedly a great feeling.
-While games like League of Legends don’t quite offer that same sense of completionism, developer Riot games has introduced a new achievement system – dubbed ‘Challenges’ – that seeks to help LoL players express their own unique playstyles.
+For a lot of players, achievement hunting is one of the great jots of gaming.
+Piling hours into meticulously searching every nook and cranny to finally attain that one final collectible that’s been eluding you is undoubtedly a fantastic feeling – but how is that going to work with League of Legends?
+While MOBA titles don’t quite offer the same sense of completionism, developer Riot Games has introduced a new achievement system – dubbed ‘Challenges’ – that seeks to help LoL players scratch that itch and express their own unique playstyles.

-Revealed back in summer 2021, the new system will allow players to earn Achievement Points through completing any of the over 300 challenges included.
-What’s more, once a challenge is completed, it will rank up, eventually offering more rewards as players move from its Iron version all the way to its Challenger one.
+Revealed in summer 2021, this system is going to allow players to earn Achievement Points through completing any of the over 300 challenges available at launch.
+What’s more, once a challenge is completed and ranked up, players will earn more rewards like displayable titles and tokens.

-Challenges are divided into five categories, which each offer their own brand of task.
-From quickly cutting down epic monsters, to racking up pentakills, to obtaining various cosmetics, Riot appears to have gone all out on ensuring there are plenty of ways to show off your LoL progression regardless of what type of player you are.
+Challenges in League of Legends are going to be divided into five categories, which each offer their own brand of task.
+From quickly cutting down epic monsters, to racking up pentakills, to obtaining various in-game cosmetics, Riot has gone all out to ensure there are plenty of ways to show off your personal LoL progression regardless of what type of player you are.

-So, without further ado, let’s dig deeper into the League of Legends Challenges, including the League of Legends Challenges release date and the League of Legends Challenges rewards that are on offer.
+So, without further ado, let’s dig deeper into the League of Legends Challenges system, including the League of Legends Challenges release date and the League of Legends Challenges rewards that are on offer.

 League of Legends Challenges release date